 State governments provide their own housing programs to homeowners.
 They are generally run at the local level, and can vary by town, county, and city.
 The type of assistance provided will vary greatly and can even change from year to year.
 Everything from mediation to cash grants, principal reduction programs, and more is offered.
 Find government mortgage and foreclosure assistance programs.

 Homeowners have access to many other mortgage assistance programs both from HUD and other sources.
 It is always critical to ask for help prior to missing a payment.
 It is more likely to get help in averting a foreclosure as well as other housing assistance when starting early.

-Due to demand, or lack or resources, there may be many times when a shelter is full.
+Due to demand, or lack or resources, there may be many times when a homeless shelter is full.
 Or there may be waiting lists in place.
 If and when this occurs, vouchers may be provided.
+There may be also motel rooms given to parents with children or the vulnerable, such as homeless senior citizens.
 Many social service offices offer this form of housing aid.
 This form of subsidy is generally only provided in an emergency (such as when the weather is cold) and for a very short term time frame.
 Find hotel vouchers.

 The homeless, or families just getting over an eviction, will often find it impossible to come up with the cash to pay a rental deposit.
 In some cases, housing assistance can help people pay for their moving costs or deposits.
 The funding is very limited, and in almost all cases the applicant needs to provide the ability to pay their future costs on their own.
 Prospective tenants also need to have signed a lease for a home or apartment that is safe, affordable, and that meets a long list of other HUD established criteria.
 Locate help for paying security deposits.